 Byrnes’ mission is to bring awareness to the dwindling Physical Education programs in public schools across the country.
 Approximately 97% of all public schools have gotten rid of everyday PE classes.

-Every dollar raised along the way will be donated to the “Let Them Play Foundation” and will be dispersed to different national & local organizations committed to expanding youth physical education & after school activity programs.
+Every dollar raised along the way is donated to the Let Them Play Foundation and dispersed directly to different national & local organizations committed to expanding youth physical education & after school activity programs.

 Byrnes is a native of the San Francisco Bay Area and played 11 seasons in the major leagues between 2000 and 2010.
 He currently is a broadcaster for MLB Network and has become known for his unique high energy “show me don’t tell me” revolutionary approach to game analysis.
 Byrnes was recently voted to the Oakland A’s 50th Anniversary Team as one of the top 50 Oakland A’s players of all time and is also a member of the UCLA Athletic Hall of Fame.
 Byrnes completed his first Ironman Triathlon in 2011 and has now completed 11 full distance Ironman’s and over 20 ultra marathons including the grueling Western States 100 Mile Endurance Run where he earned a highly coveted Silver Belt Buckle completing the race in 22 hours.
 In 2017 Byrnes qualified for and competed in the Ironman 70.3 World Championship and in January of 2018 Byrnes qualified for the 2019 Boston Marathon running just over 3 hours at the Arizona Rock & Roll Marathon.
 On April 21st, 2018, while taking part in a fundraiser for non toxic treatments for lymphoma, Byrnes played 12 hours of speed golf and set a new WORLD RECORD for most holes played in 12 hours (245) without a cart.